Install an Odoo 11 Stack on Ubuntu 16.04

 - File: /var/lib/postgresql/9.6/main/recovery.conf

-Start the PostgreSQL service on the Slave node:
+Start the PostgreSQL service on the Standby node:

 sudo systemctl start postgresql

-These parameters configure your Slave to restore data.
+These parameters configure your Standby to restore data.
 Failover and more options are described in the PostgreSQL documentation for recovery.

 Test your setup to check that everything works as expected.